Kong/docs.konghq.com/app/_src/gateway/reference/configuration/configuration-3.7.x.md

 ### cluster_max_payload

-This sets the maximum compressed payload size allowed to be sent across from CP to DP in Hybrid mode Default is 16MB - 16 * 1024 * 1024.
+This sets the maximum compressed payload size allowed to be sent from CP to DP in Hybrid mode.

+Default is 16MB - 16 * 1024 * 1024.

 **Default:** `16777216`